-This core provides consultation assistance and can run queries and compile data for research investigators wishing to perform outcome studies related to pediatric heart diseases.
+This Core provides consultation assistance and can run queries, compile data, and conduct analyses for investigators wishing to perform outcome studies related to pediatric heart diseases.
 All requests will be subject to review/approval to ensure match with an outcomes research scope and to ensure all compliance requirements are met.

 Learn more about the PCCC here.

-Please contact the PHDD Registry Core (firstname.lastname@example.org) to discuss using the PCCC database.
+Please contact the PHDD Registry Core to discuss using the PCCC database.
 Full detail, including a complete list of existing variables for analysis, is available upon request.

 Please see the timeline of how our service works with collaborators requesting data.
-Contact Amanda Thomas for full details including a complete list of variables available for analysis.
+Contact Krisy Kuo for full details including a complete list of variables available for analysis.

-The Pediatric Heart Diseases Data Registry Core is graciously supported by Children’s Healthcare of Atlanta and Emory University with collaboration of Participating PCCC Centers (PDF of the PCCC Participating Centers).
+The Pediatric Heart Diseases Data Registry Core is graciously supported by Children’s Healthcare of Atlanta and Emory University in collaboration with Participating PCCC Centers.
 When presenting or publishing work completed using data from the PCCC, please include “Children’s Healthcare of Atlanta and Emory University’s Pediatric Heart Disease Data Registry Core” and the PCCC centers in the acknowledgments.
 Suggested text:

-This study was supported by the efforts of the Children’s Healthcare of Atlanta and Emory University’s Pediatric Heart Disease Data Registry Core in preparing the data to conduct this research.
+This study was supported by the efforts of the Children’s Healthcare of Atlanta and Emory University’s Pediatric Heart Disease Data Registry Core.
 Additionally, we thank the program directors and data collection coordinators from the participating PCCC centers; without their effort and dedication, this work could not have been completed.

-If your publication utilizes NDI/UNOS linked data then you will need to include the text below in your funding source.
+If your publication utilizes NDI and/or UNOS linked data then you will need to include additional text, with which the PHDDR Core will assist.